ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

-By holding aux1 (usually "e"), you can sprint.
+By holding `aux1` (usually the "`e`" key), you can sprint.

-You have 20 health points, you re-gain them usually eating food.
+You have 20hp.
 If you die, your inventory stays with you, meaning there is no reason to worry about dying.

-There are several in-game commands useful in survival:
+Some commands useful for survival:
 - `/bgm_volume` \<percentage\> - sets the background music's volume
 - commands of the areas mod - protecting using areas using /protect has been disabled, but you can still do other things
 - `/drawers_fix` - if drawers appear broken just run that, command was taken from pandorabox_custom